 One way to look at the human life span is that our individual lives are so short that we want to experience all that we can and things like careers, responsibilities, and even children can get in the way of living out our potential.
 From another point of view, however, human lives are so short that to render any meaning from the relatively small amount of time we exist, we must reach into the following generations through impactful work, raising children, and imparting valuable lessons.

 Interstellar’s final scenes, aided by the orchestral swell of Hans Zimmer’s inspiring score, succinctly summarize the lesson to be gained from the film’s allegorical story.
 In the plot, Cooper travels through a wormhole to another dimension then is brought back to his reality where he is ultimately rescued and given a chance for redemption with his daughter.
-In the plot’s story, Cooper “dies” like Lazarus, but his passed down wisdom “lives” on through his daughter.
+In the plot’s story, Cooper “dies”, but his passed down wisdom “lives” on in a new form through his daughter.
 If he hadn’t passed his knowledge down, he wouldn’t have been able to “come back to life”.
 In the last scene, both characters get closure.
 Cooper sees that his sacrifice was not made in vain.
 He has achieved the best one can hope to in one’s lifetime – his striving and sacrifice has created something beyond himself, Murph, which is better than him and will outlive him.
 Murph has succeeded in not only saving mankind, but fostering the type of close-knit family that is crowded into her hospital room in her final moments.
 She has surpassed Cooper with the help of his striving, passing of knowledge, love, and sacrifice.

 However, Cooper’s resurrection was not guaranteed; he almost gets so caught up in his own pursuit to save mankind at the bequest of Dr. Brand that Cooper initially abandons his parental responsibilities.
 Still, the pioneering father is able to redeem himself ironically thanks in part to the lesson necessarily delivered by the Fallen Angel in Hell.
 By sacrificing himself and transmitting data – or passing down his wisdom – to Murph who is then able to use the information to “save the day” and rightfully become the true hero of the story, Cooper redeems his earlier failure.
 Murph, representing the next generation, rages against the dying of the light – fighting to prevent the loss of knowledge.